Session 13

 Consider this Racket function.
 It is not a combinator.

-this for yourself by capturing the variable reference in a
+verify this for yourself by capturing the variable reference

 Understanding the idea of bound and free variables — a static feature of Racket programs — helps us understand why Racket operators work as they do.